 A ‘competency framework’ is a structure that sets out and defines each individual competency (such as problem-solving or people management) required by individuals working in an organisation or part of an organisation.

 In the past, HR professionals have tended to draw a clear distinction between 'competences' and 'competencies'.
 The term ‘competence’ (competences) was used to describe what people need to do to perform a job and was concerned with effect and output rather than effort and input.
 ‘Competency’ (competencies) described the behaviour that lies behind competent performance, such as critical thinking or analytical skills, and described what people bring to the job.
-However, in recent years, there has been growing awareness that job performance requires a mix of behaviour, attitude and action and hence the two terms are now more often used interchangeably.
+More recently however, there has been growing awareness that job performance requires a mix of behaviour, attitude and action and the terms are now more often used interchangeably.

-In line with the approach developed in a number of CIPD publications, including Competency frameworks in UK organisations, the term 'competency' is preferred in this factsheet except when specifically referring to the use of occupational standards (that is, an 'outcome-based' approach) in which case the term 'competence' is used.
+In line with the approach taken in a number of CIPD publications, the term 'competency' is preferred in this factsheet except when specifically referring to the use of occupational standards (that is, an 'outcome-based' approach) in which case the term 'competence' is used.